-The Music Hall was designed by Edward Durell Stone and Donald Deskey in the Art Deco style.
+The building theatre was designed by Edward Durell Stone and Donald Deskey in the Art Deco style.
 One of the more notable parts of the Music Hall is its large auditorium, which was the world’s largest when the Hall first opened.

 The complex included two theaters, the “International Music Hall” and the Center Theatre, as part of the “Radio City” portion of Rockefeller Center.
 The 5,950-seat Music Hall was the larger of the two venues.
 It was largely successful until the 1970s, when declining patronage nearly drove the Music Hall to bankruptcy.